-Certainly, the rise of Agile and Lean methodologies in project and product management have shed light on the value of end user engagement.
-Many thought leaders are discussing the role of empathy in developing products for users, born from the design thinking work out of Stanford and IDEO product labs, which represents a shift from top-down product development where project and product managers dictate best solutions to the end users.
+Certainly, the rise of Agile and Lean methodologies in project and product management has shed light on the value of end-user engagement.
+Many thought leaders are discussing the role of empathy in developing products for users, born from the design thinking work out of Stanford and IDEO product labs, which represents a shift from top-down product development where project and product managers dictate the best solutions to the end-users.

-But if these new methodologies aren’t already baked into your organization, that doesn’t mean the end user should be neglected.
-User feedback and engagement is vital in the adoption of the new solution to ensure that the benefits address core needs and usability factors.
+But if these new methodologies aren’t already baked into your organization, that doesn’t mean the end-user should be neglected.
+User feedback and engagement are vital in the adoption of the new solution to ensure that the benefits address core needs and usability factors.
 Oftentimes, there will be only one representative from the user population on your project team.
 That isn’t a guarantee that the whole user group will end up embracing the change that you are working on.
-You’ll want to make sure you’re talking to the right end users.
-This post by Suzie Prince in mindthePRODUCT offers up some strategies for finding the right group for end user interviews.
+You’ll want to make sure you’re talking to the right end-users.
+This post by Suzie Prince in mindthePRODUCT offers up some strategies for finding the right group for end-user interviews.

 So, how do you engage users on your project, especially when you probably don’t have much time to spend with them?
 Here are some strategies you can try for your project – pick and choose the ones that make the most sense for what your project is trying to achieve.